 South Australian Policy Advisory Committee on Technology (SAPACT)

-The role of SAPACT includes:
+The roles of SAPACT include:

-Scope of evaluation
+Scope of Evaluation

 - ≥ $100,000 for a Local Health Network (LHN) per year; or

 - ≥ $300,000 within the SA public health system per year.